Fran Kuboye: Career

 Kuboye relocated to Nigeria in 1977.
 She got into music a year later and co-founded the Jazz 38 club with the Extended Family Jazz Band led by herself and her husband Tunde Kuboye.
-The venue later became the most popular jazz hub in Nigeria where her both uncle and cousin - Fela Kuti and his son Femi - occasionally performed as guest artistes.
+The venue later became the most popular jazz hub in Nigeria where both her uncle and cousin - Fela Kuti and his son Femi - occasionally performed as guest artistes.
 The Extended Family band members were reputed to be the pioneers of Jazz music in Nigeria and they were the first in the country to release an album on compact disc titled Jisting.

 Kuboye - also a TV presenter - hosted the arts segment of The Sunday Show with Livi Ajuonuma.
 She also acted as a talent judge on several musical contest shows including NTA Network's Who's On? alongside her husband Tunde.
 She started a non-profit organization with Yemisi Ransome-Kuti called "Girl Watch" to empower less privileged secondary school students on gender equality and social abnormalities in the African culture.
 Kuboye who was also a painter who used arts and crafts to educate young female students about the dangers of female genital mutilation and the importance of using education to achieve gender equality.